The Intuitive Empath And The Gift Of Caring

 Most of us know what it is like to be sensitive to the emotions of those around us.
 We see someone being happy or sad, know what those emotions feel like, and this might evoke similar feelings within us.
-This is empathy, and often, it can drive us to reach out to that person and interact with them, whether to share in their happiness or to comfort them in their sorrow.

 Some persons, however, display a much higher than normal sensitivity to the emotions of others.
 These persons are often referred to as intuitive empaths, and the gift of their ability to connect deeply with others is explored in this article.
 First is an overview of the theory behind empathy in humans and a look at the different ways in which we manifest an increased ability to empathize.

-Lexico.com defines empathy as“the ability to understand and share the feelings of another.”Greater Good Magazine from the University of California, Berkley offers this definition of empathy: “The ability to sense other people’s emotions, coupled with the ability to imagine what someone else might be thinking or feeling.”
+Lexico.com defines empathy as“the ability to understand the feelings of another.”Greater Good Magazine from the University of California, Berkley offers this definition of empathy: “The ability to sense other people’s emotions, coupled with the ability to imagine what someone else might be thinking or feeling.”

 These definitions help pinpoint why empathy is regarded as a crucial factor in the evolution of humans as social beings.
 It is one of the basic elements of emotional intelligence – the awareness of our own emotions and the emotions of others and how this awareness guides our social interactions.